openbenches/openbenches.org/docs/dev.md

 will install the dependencies.

 # Setting up the .env file.
-To connecto the database, a connection string will be required.
+To connect to the database, a connection string will be required.
+Containers are accessible via their container name - so the following connection configuration can be used.

 ```
 DATABASE_URL="mysqli://openbenches:badpassword@database:3306/openbenc_benches?&charset=utf8mb4"